ma-chengyuan/particle/README.md

 }
 ```

-This is a DOT language script intented to be used in *GraphViz* to visualize our NFA!
-We can render it in graphviz to check whether it works!
-Since the rendered svg is too long I will not put it here!
+This is a DOT language script intented to be rendered in *Graphviz* to visualize our NFA.

 #### Using `compile_regex`